FILING FOR IDAHO DISABILITY BENEFITS

 It is also possible to reopen a prior application if your mental condition prevents you from understanding your appeal rights.
 For example, if you have an IQ problem, then you may not be able to understand the letter that SSA sends to you.

 Another example that may require us to reopen your case is, for instance, if you are not able to read.
 If you can’t read, then you can’t understand your appeal rights.
-Likewise, some people can prove that the SSA did not send them a copy of their denial or that it was sent to the wrong location and they never received it.
-Therefore, getting benefits on a prior application should be available to you.
+Likewise, some people can prove that the SSA did not send them a copy of their denial or that it was sent to the wrong location and they never got it.
+In those cases, benefits on a prior application should be available.
 Your attorney can help you reopen a prior application.
 If so, then you win more benefits.
 Finally, this is one more good reason to hire an attorney with experience.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS